peterholak/graphql-ws-kotlin/README.md

 This library makes it easy to write GraphQL servers that support subscriptions via WebSockets.
 It uses the same protocol as https://github.com/apollographql/subscriptions-transport-ws

+## Getting started

+- Run the `example` project, then open your browser at http://localhost:4567/